denoland/deno_core/core/examples/snapshot/README.md

 including this example in the repository, it will continually be built, so it will hopefully stay up-to-date.

+## Running

+The example can be run by changing to the `core/examples/snapshot` directory and running `cargo run`.

 ## Differences

 Differences from those blog posts: